Ganiramadhan/react-groq-ai/README.md

    ```

-Your application should now be running at http://localhost:3000.
-Open this URL in your browser to see your project in action!
+Your application should now be running at http://localhost:5173.
+Open this URL in your browser to see your project.